Splitting expenses is often a touchy topic when you’re living with a significant other, roommates or family.

 Before we were married, but when we were both in the same place and lived together we split our expenses equally.
 We didn’t make the same amount of money but we felt this is the best way to split the expenses at this time.

-We had a very low total cost in regards to shared bills, partially thanks to our townhouse we bought on a whim, and could both handle the amount of expense without any financial difficulty at the time.
+We had a very low total cost in regards to shared bills and could both handle the amount of expense without any financial difficulty at the time.

 We kept our finances separate since we weren’t married.
 However, splitting expenses is no longer an issue because we got married and we now combine our finances!